manymoments/manymoments.github.io/_posts/2022-08-25-dining-cryptographers-additive.md

 The protocol is conceptually very simple: each cryptographer shares its secret bit using polynomial secret sharing, then parties reconstruct the *sum* of the shares.

-Miraculously, in this protocol each party outputs the sum of the bits: $0$ if the NSA payed and $1$ if one of the cryptographers payed.
+Miraculously, in this protocol each party outputs the sum of the bits: $0$ if the NSA paid and $1$ if one of the cryptographers paid.
 Even more miraculously, no subset of cryptographers learn any additional information other than what they can learn from this single bit!

-In particular, any subset of $f$ non-paying cryptographers, has no information on which one of the remaining $n-f$ cryptographers is the one that payed.
+In particular, any subset of $f$ non-paying cryptographers has no information on which one of the remaining $n-f$ cryptographers is the one that paid.

 How do we define this property formally?
-How do we prove its correct?
+How do we prove it's correct?

 Not surprisingly, we will use the [Validity and Hiding](https://decentralizedthoughts.github.io/2020-07-17-polynomial-secret-sharing-and-the-lagrange-basis/) properties of polynomial secret sharing, and use a powerful observation - that polynomial secret sharing is **additive**.

 ### Proof of Validity - the power of additivity

-We would like to say that the output of this protocol is same as an ideal functionality that takes the inputs from all the parties $s_1,\dots,s_n$ and outputs the sum $s= \sum s_i$.
+We would like to say that the output of this protocol is the same as an ideal functionality that takes the inputs from all the parties $s_1,\dots,s_n$ and outputs the sum $s= \sum s_i$.

 This follows from the additive nature of polynomial secret sharing.
 The one-to-one mapping $F(p_0, \dots,p_{n-1})=p(1),\dots, p(n)$ between the $n$ coefficients of a degree $n-1$ polynomial and its $n$ point evaluation is also an *isomorphism with regard to addition*: $F(\vec{p})+F(\vec{q}) = F(p_0+q_0, \dots, p_{n-1}+q_{n-1})= p(1)+q(1), \dots, p(n)+q(n)$.
 This follows almost immediately from the additivity of polynomials over a field.